moblets/front-buddy/readme.md

     console.log(value.message);
   });
 });
 ```

 #### Project
-is a collection o modules, and a index.html.
+Project is a collection of Modules, and an initial HTML file.

-> in your html file the import tags should exists to run inject method
+> In your html file, insert the needed *import tags* that will be used to inject the content.

 ```html
 <!DOCTYPE html>